stla/HypergeoMat/cran-comments.md

 ## Release summary

-This is a new release.
+This is a minor release.
+I fixed a bug in `lmvgamma`, I generalized the `mvgamma` function and I added some unit tests.

 ## Test environments